Gilgamech/website/Gillogisms.md

 1. Lagrangian Skeeball
 1. Law is equal parts charisma and precedence.
 (Justify what you can, grin when they mention what you cannot, and have the wisdom to know the difference?)- 2023
+1. Lawyers don't have ethiscs so much as they study and practice moral and ethical capture.
 1. Leadership is as much serving as it is being served, and bad times should cost the leaders at least as much as good times benefit them. - 2022
 1. Learn from idiots - bring others to your level and defeat them with experience. - 2013 (Reply to 'Don't argue with idiots - they'll bring you down to their level and defeat you with experience.')
 (Also, 'If it's stupid and it works, it's not stupid.')
 1. Learn the same lesson from 10 different teachers and you'll learn 10 different ways to look at the world.